 - simvastatin (Zocor)

 Your doctor may also prescribe medications to help lower your blood pressure.
-There are numerous types of these available, including beta-blockers, ACE (angiotensin-converting enzyme) inhibitors, and calcium channel blockers, among others.
-Learn more about medications to lower your blood pressure.
+Blood pressure can play a major role in hemorrhagic stroke, so managing this can help prevent or reduce your risk.
+There are numerous types of these available, including beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, and calcium channel blockers.